March 12th, 2021

 Cross-Eyed Critters Watering Hole: This karaoke bar takes karaoke to a whole new level.
 Belt out your favorite tunes with an animatronic backup band while sipping your favorite drink.

-Stoney River Steakhouse and Grill Nashville: Dine on steaks and seafood in this lodge-like setting.
+Stoney River Steakhouse and Grill Nashville: Dine on steaks and seafood in this lodge-like atmosphere.

 Jasper’s Nashville: This casual eatery and market has a fun atmosphere featuring a bar and a game room.

 A great neighborhood for young families and young professionals, 12 South is a beautiful suburban area.
 Lined with coffee houses, bakeries, bars, and boutique clothing stores, residents will be surrounded by local amenities.
 Most residents live in single-family homes lining the street or apartment complexes.
-Known as one of the most walkable neighborhoods in Nashville, have the ability to go places without the need of a car.
+Known as one of the most walkable neighborhoods in Nashville, you may be able to get away with not having a vehicle.
 This is an artsy neighborhood filled with entrepreneurs and musicians.
-Most boutiques and shops in 12 South sell items made from local designers and creators.
+Most boutiques and shops in 12 South sell items made by local designers and creators.
 This is a relatively relaxed and quiet neighborhood not far from downtown.

 Embers Ski Lodge: This hangout was inspired by ski resorts and mountain lodges.
 Enjoy whiskey, cocktails, and pub food at this bar.